Arthur Henderson: The Labour Party

-In 1906, the LRC changed its name to the Labour Party and won 29 seats at the general election.
+In 1906, the LRC changed its name to the Labour Party after it won 29 seats at the general election.
 In 1908, when Hardie resigned as Leader of the Labour Party, Henderson was elected to replace him.
 He remained Leader until his own resignation two years later, in 1910.

 Cabinet Minister

 In 1914 the First World War broke out and Ramsay MacDonald resigned from the Leadership of the Labour Party in protest.
 Henderson was elected to replace him.
 The two became enemies.

 In 1915, following Prime Minister H. H. Asquith's decision to create a coalition government, Henderson became the first member of the Labour Party to become a member of the Cabinet, as President of the Board of Education.
+In this capacity he proposed the foundation of the Department of Scientific and Industrial Research.